 What kind of training do you have? — I have taken a state approved course in midwifery through the Association of Texas Midwives and I have completed an apprenticeship of at least 18 months with an approved preceptor.
 During my apprenticeship, I had to attend at least 30 births, and be the primary midwife for an additional 20 births under the supervision of my preceptor.
 I also had to complete a certain number of other clinical skills as well.
 To maintain my licensure, I am required to take continuing education classes each year.
-Since becoming a licensed midwife I have attended almost 200 births.
+Since becoming a licensed midwife I have attended more than 200 births.

 What areas / towns do you serve? — I basically serve the entire northeast Texas area — Texarakana and New Boston, Mt.
 Pleasant, Mt.
 Vernon, Winnsboro, Daingerfield, Linden, Atlanta, Marshall, Jefferson, Longview, Gilmer, and all points in between.